Headed to the Mile High City and planning to spend just one day in Denver? Follow this Denver itinerary for all the top sights and best eats!

 And plus, there’s phenomenal views of the Rockies, the best mountain range in America.
 No wonder it’s an extremely fun (and popular) city to live in!

 And yes, you really can see so much with just one day in Denver – I promise!
-The city’s the perfect size to explore for those with a short amount of time.
+The city’s the perfect size to explore for those with a short amount of time (just like Charleston!).
 And I can see it being quite a fun city to explore solo as well!

 It’s also a great base for exploring the snow-capped Rocky Mountains and the red rocks of Colorado Springs (both nearby!).
 If you’ve got at least 2 days in Denver, I encourage you to get outta the city → here’s ten day trips from Denver to pick from!